A Combination Theorem for Metric Bundles: Construction of Hyperbolic Ladders

-\begin{rem} {\em $(1)$ From the definition of a ladder, we see that a ladder in a metric graph bundle is {\it not} connected; but for any $D\geq 2c_1$, the $D$-neighborhood of a ladder formed by two $c_1$-qi sections is indeed connected.
-In general, we shall work with a large enough neighborhood of a ladder, and since we are dealing with graphs, these neighborhoods are then geodesic metric spaces.
+From the definition of a ladder, we see that a ladder in a metric graph bundle is {\it not} connected.
+However, the first part of the next lemma says that a large enough neighborhood of a ladder is connected.